Pacific Cable Station: Cable laying

 The route selected for the cable linked Southport, Norfolk Island, Fiji, Fanning Island, and Vancouver Island.
 A branch connected to New Zealand.
 Since cartographers of the day traditionally coloured member countries of the British Empire in red, the route became known as the All Red Route.

-Cable laying started in 1902 with two ships, Anglica and Colonia.
+Cable laying started in 1902 with two ships, the Anglia and Colonia.
 They began laying cable from Bamfield, Vancouver Island, Canada, to Fanning Island, Suva, Norfolk Island and Southport, Queensland, Australia.
 Colonia, built specifically for the project, laid cable from Vancouver Island to Fanning Island in the mid-Pacific.
 Anglia laid cable from Southport to Norfolk Island, Fiji, New Zealand and Fanning Island.

 The Cable Station landfall was at Main Beach, Cable Street passing under the river to the station at Bauer St, Southport.
 The cable was landed at Southport in March 1902.
 The Pacific Cable was completed on 31 October 1902 and officially opened at Southport on 3 November 1902 by the Postmaster-General of Australia, the Honourable James Drake; the total cost was around 2 million pounds sterling.

 The cable was laid into a trench through the dunes of Narrow Neck near Southport and terminated at a cable hut located close to the beach.
 From here, it connected to a cable which crossed under the Nerang River to the cable station at Bauer Street.